dmbarbour/glas/glas-src/language-g0/README.md

         data w2 [ Program ]
         macro w3 [ Program ]

-        # procedural definitions
+        # procedural definitions.
+Data must be a dictionary.
         from [ Program ] import j, l as xyzzy

         # static assertions for lightweight verification
         assert [ Program ]

-        # control final compiled value of module
+        # optionally control compiled value of module
-        export [ Program ] # or an import list
+        export [ Program ]

+        # alternatively an export list
+        #   export w1, w2 as wd, w3

-Most declarations may appear in any order and quantity.
-The exceptions are 'open' and 'export' which, if present, must respectively be first and last declarations.
+Most declarations may appear in any order and quantity, albeit with a restriction that words are defined only once and are defined before use.
+The 'open' and 'export' declarations are special cases; if present, they must respectively be the first and last declarations.

 ## Dictionary